Kyoto's Nanzenji Temple is extraordinarily beautiful in every season, and it seems a postcard-perfect photo awaits at

 There are many beautiful spots in Nanzenji Temple for snapping photos, such as the Sanmon mentioned in the Kabuki play of the same name, the brick aqueduct, and the garden representing a Zen interpretation of the world.
-Here we'll take you around the grounds of Kyoto's celebrate temple and share some of the best areas for photos.
+Here we'll take you around the grounds of Kyoto's celebrated temple and share some of the best areas for photos.

 Nanzenji Temple, located in Kyoto Rakuto, is the main temple of the Rinzai Sect of Zen.
 It is proudly one of the most famous temples in Kyoto.
 It was founded about 710 years ago, in 1291.
-Built in 1264 as a retirement villa for Emperor Kameyama, when he converted to Zen and it then became a Zen temple and he took for himself the title of Great Priest.
+Built in 1264 as a retirement villa for Emperor Kameyama, when he converted to Zen.
+It then became a Zen temple and Emperor Kameyama took for himself the title of Great Priest.

 Gosan, literally “five mountains,” represented the five major Zen temples in Kyoto.
 Accordingly, the status of Nanzenji Temple was placed above them.
 The temple has been destroyed by fire three times, the first occurring during the Muromachi Period.
 The present structure was built during the first part of the Edo Period.

 Now let’s take a look inside the temple grounds.
 After entering through the middle gate, proceed to the left.
 With the Chokushimon to your back, you will see the Sanmon ahead of you.

-This is a good place to take a photo at Nanzenji Temple.
+This is an excellent place to take a photo at Nanzenji Temple.
 The Sanmon is also called the Tenkaryumon and is one of Japan's three largest temple gates.
 It was built and donated in 1628 by Todo Takatora as a memorial to the military commanders and soldiers who fought in the 1615 summer campaign of the siege of Osaka.